cybertraining-dsc/hid-sample/technology/README.md

     hid-sp18-999.bib

-make sure all references are changed to include your hid prefix as a label.
+Make sure all references are changed to include your hid prefix as a label.
 For more information see the text in abstract-xms.tex

-Before you commit delete in your directory the files
+Before you commit, delete the following files that are should be in your directory:

     hid-sample.bib
     abstract-xms.tex